vsch/boxed-state/README.md

 // result: {0: 10, 1: 20, field: 5}
 ```

-For symmetry, you can also use `_$` on objects.
-In case of objects `_$` is equal to the greatest
+For symmetry, you can also use the end of array index `_$` on objects.
+In case of objects `_$`
-integer key in the object or 0 if no integer keys.
-Here is why:
+is equal to the greatest integer key in the object or 0 if no integer keys.
+The goal is to make
+boxed values allow setting properties like their unboxed JavaScript counterparts.

 ```javascript